spacetelescope/specviz/docs/line_labels.rst

 The two large lists must be handled with care, because if one attempts to read or select the entire list, some functionality may be affected adversely and become very slow.
-More on that later.
 It is recommended that small wavelength ranges be used with those lists, in a way that no more than about 2,000 lines be read.

 Line list management